Penn Quakers men's ice hockey

-The Penn Quakers men's ice hockey team represents the University of Pennsylvania in the American Collegiate Hockey Association Division II.
+The Penn Quakers Men's Ice Hockey team represents the University of Pennsylvania in the American Collegiate Hockey Association Division II.
 Penn is a member of the Colonial States College Hockey Conference.
 The Quakers play at the Class of 1923 Arena in Philadelphia, Pennsylvania.

 History

-Penn's first ice hockey team formed for the 1896–97 season and it began competing in the Intercollegiate Hockey Association (IHA), which included only 4 teams (the other three being Yale, Brown and Columbia), in 1898–99.
+Penn's first ice hockey team formed for the 1896–97 season.
+It began competing in the Intercollegiate Hockey Association (IHA), which included only 4 teams (the other three being Yale, Brown and Columbia), in 1898–99.
 On the first team in 1896–97 were several players of Canadian background, among them middle-distance runner George Orton.
 Early years were plagued by the lack of a local rink which forced the program to be suspended multiple times.
 In 1920 the Philadelphia Ice Palace opened, giving the team a more stable footing to operate, however, the lack of success on ice was evident.
 Despite growing popularity, the team was forced to fold in 1924 due to insufficient funding.
 In 1941, Penn re-entered the hockey world, competing in the Eastern Collegiate Hockey League and winning the league title that year.
 The Quakers continued to compete until the team was forced to dissolve as a result of World War II.
 Penn's hockey program was resurrected in the 1950s as a club team and became gradually more competitive until eventually reaching the varsity level in 1965.

 Penn played at the varsity level for the first time in the 1965–66 season, finishing 16–8.
 To support the team, in 1968, a group of donors and the Class of 1923 joined to fund the construction of the Class of 1923 Arena.
 In the 1970–71 season, the Quakers made the ECAC playoffs for the first time.
 The team would have similar success in the following season.
 The 1972–73 season was filled with similar success under a new coach, Bob Crocker, even beating defending national champion Boston University 7–3 in the first round of the ECAC tournament in Boston.
 Crocker had been an assistant coach at BU before coming to Penn.